iammeliaskhan/personal-productivity-hub/README.md

 2. Register with an email and password.
 3. After signup, you are redirected to the dashboard.
 4. Subsequent logins happen via `http://localhost:3000/auth/login`.

+### Daily workflow

+- **Plan your day**
+  - Navigate to `/plan`.
+  - Use the three-step flow to triage TODOs, pick anchors, and loosely place them into the day.
+- **Today dashboard**
+  - The root route `/` shows today’s anchors, a loose schedule, and a short checklist for today’s context.
+- **Focus mode**
+  - Navigate to `/focus` to work on a single task at a time with a small up-next list.

+None of this currently adds new fields to the database; anchors and groupings are derived from your existing tasks (status, priority, and creation order).

 ### Tasks